banyapon/Amazing-Recipes/README.md

-# Amazing Recipe: Sichang Story
+# Amazing Recipe: Sichang Life

 A simpler version of *Overcooked*, one level.
 Playable with keyboard and gamepad.
 Playable as a single player, local multiplayer (with gamepads) or over network.<br>
 ***